tkrajina/gpxpy/CONTRIBUTING.md

 ## Bug fixes, feature additions, etc.

-Please send a pull request to the master branch.
+Please send a pull requests for new features or bugfixes to the `dev` branch.
+Minor changes or urgent hotfixes can be sent to `master`.
 Please include tests for new features.
 Tests or documentation without bug fixes or feature additions are welcome too.
 Feel free to ask questions [via issues](https://github.com/tkrajina/gpxpy/issues/new).

 - Fork the gpxpy repository.
 - Create a branch from master.
 - Develop bug fixes, features, tests, etc.
 - Run the test suite on both Python 2.x and 3.x.
 You can enable [Travis CI](https://travis-ci.org/profile/) on your repo to catch test failures prior to the pull request, and [Coveralls](https://coveralls.io) to see if the changed code is covered by tests.
 - Create a pull request to pull the changes from your branch to the gpxpy master.

+If you plan a big refactory, open an inssue for discussion before starting it.

 ### Guidelines